Shounak-D/K-Nearest-Neighbors-for-Missing-Features/README.md

-# K-Nearest-Neighbors-for-Missing-Features
+# K-Nearest-Neighbors-Classification-with-Missing-Features
-K-Nearest Neighbors for Datasets with Missing Features using the Feature Weighted Penalty based Dissimilarity measure
+K-Nearest Neighbors Classification for datasets with Missing Features using the Feature Weighted Penalty based Dissimilarity measure

 LICENSE: